 TODAY FROM THAILAND:

-A. POOKIE’S ADVENTURES IN BANGKOK:
+A. POOKIE’S ADVENTURES IN THAILAND:

 B. NEWS STRAIGHT OR SLIGHTLY BENT:

 At about the same time as the US Supreme Court handed down their decision allowing same-sex couples to get married, the highest court in China declared that mutual masturbation among consulting adults even if performed in exchange for money or other incentives, when not accompanied by direct penile to vaginal penetration (fingers, tongues and almost everything else one can think of is ok) is not prostitution as prohibited by Chinese criminal law.

 (Well,… at long last a happy ending, but maybe not free…)

 A few days before their historic decision granting homosexuals the freedom to marry the person of their choice, the US Supreme Court took away the right of many black people to vote.
 So what this means is that now gays can join the Republican Party without shame while a lot of African-Americans…still cannot vote even if they are Republicans.

 Note: the following continues my series about four governmental agencies that I had some role in developing.

 A. The New York’s Mental Health Information Service (1965):

 c.
 Problems raised because they did not want MHIS there.